tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 ## APSSimpleUserServiceAuthServiceProvider

 This provides an APSAuthService that uses the APSSimpleUserService to authenticate users.
 It only supports password authentication.
-If you don’t have your own implementation of APSAuthService then you can deploy this one along with APSSimpleUserService, and probably APSUserAdminWeb.
+If you don't have your own implementation of APSAuthService then you can deploy this one along with APSSimpleUserService, and probably APSUserAdminWeb.

+__Please note__ however that the standard implementation of APSSimpleUserService can register several instances with an "instance=name" property where name is unique for each instance, and each instance can reference a different data source.
+This is configured under _persistence/dsrefs_ in the configuration.
+If no instances are configured an instance of "aps-admin-web" will be created by default.
+If instances are configured the default will not be created.
+And now the the point: APSSimpleuserServiceAuthServiceProvider will as of now track the "aps-admin-web" instance of APSSimpleUserService!
+If no such instance is configured it will fail after a timeout of not finding a service!

 ## API